smugcloud/census/README.md

 # Census CLI Tool

-Tool which interacts with the Census API to retrieve two possible sets of data.
+CLI utility which interacts with the Census API to retrieve two possible sets of data.

+The standard libary (1.9.2) was explicitly used to prevent any external dependencies.

 ## Usage